 You may see charges on your invoice for your fuel Borrowers bought for your car.
 These charges may be higher or lower than the amount of fuel that borrowers have used that month, which can be confusing.

 Fuel is charged to you in the month it is purchased, while the borrower pays for it in the month their trip ends, so it can sometimes seem as though you have paid more for fuel than you got paid back for.

 Monthly membership fee

 Depending on your sharing plan, you may pay a monthly membership fee.
-In your first month of sharing your car, you'll pay two membership fees: a pro-rata fee for the remaining days of your first month and a fee for the next month paid in advance.
+In your first month of sharing your car, you'll pay a pro-rata fee for the remaining days of your first month.
+You’ll be charged at the beginning of each calendar month thereafter.

 If we’ve installed a toll tag in your car, your personal tolls will appear on your invoice and be deducted from your income.
 Tolls are processed within the day or at the end of each month, depending on when we recieve a statement from the toll provider, so they may be charged to you up to one month later.